 "Harry, if I could interrupt briefly," said Betty, "I'll just explain to Gandalf (since information here is handled so differently than in Middle-earth) on the subject of 'media,' that contemporary humans are extraordinarily isolated from each other, almost as if the species were evolving from individual thinkers in small groups to semi-aware hive workers under central control.
 Ancient humans were flush with their world, perceiving it directly and acting upon it directly.
 Today information about the world and human governance comes to most humans (those not in human governance) electronically, from distant centralized sources.
 The flow of information is one-way; there is no interaction, no affecting of the world by the human recipient of 'the news.'
 Since humans don't deal with the world directly, they are cut off from each other."

 Robert said, "Yes, and this is why few individual humans have any opportunity to influence the destiny of their species.
 Decisions are made by people no one sees who control the electronic information centers.
 The decisions are jump-started into public reality by actors playing leaders who recite lines that, while approaching the sorts of things that a voter might say, do not deliver the goods, or they deliver the wrong goods.
-Consider war, Harry, the inevitable outcome of humanity's perennial refusal to face reality and figure itself out.
+Consider war, the inevitable outcome of humanity's perennial refusal to face reality and figure itself out.
 War will now be handed to you on a platter, as if you ordered it, by breathless politicians and news anchors, though you did not order it.
 I must say this sort of horror is absent from gila society, where any able individual can move the whole body."